 For I while I thought that `legit` was the answer.
 It was nice and fast and all that.
 But recently, `git clone` no longer worked.
 It calls `git upload-pack` as an intermediate workaround for #1062.
 This was failing for some reason, however.
 I tinkered with it for a while but didn't get anywhere.

 Then I started thinking about @Sandra@idiomdrottning.org's post on hosting git repos.
-I made some changes to my Apache config and now `git clone` works again.
+Time to fiddle with the Apache config.

-I prepared a hook that I wanted to install in every repository and saved it as `~/post-update`.
+I prepared the hook that I want to install in every repository and saved it as `/home/git/.post-update`.

-This is what it looks like, using the Fish shell:
+This is what it looks like, written in Perl:

 I'm currently hosting 95 repositories according to `ls -d /home/git/*.git | wc -l`.
 Some of these don't have a `README.md` file.
 Should I ever touch them again, I'll have to investigate.